 HUSD-CTE would like to extend our appreciation to our local business partners who have taken time from their busy day to invest and provide these opportunities to our students.
 Many of our CTE courses offer internship or community class (paid and/or non-paid) experience in partnership with local businesses who want to ensure that our students have a hands on opportunity to apply their new skills.

-Register for Career Technical Education courses with your high school counselor.
+Register for Career Technical Education courses with your high school counselor or call (760) 244-1771 x 5117 for more information.

 What is ROP?